Our products

 Cod thickness 1.5-2cm Too thin: dry

-Frying time 2-3 min per side Soggy batter or tough cod
+Frying time 2-3 min per side Soft batter or tough cod

 The name is one of the most curious in Spanish gastronomy.
 There are two main theories:

-• Military theory: the orange color of the "soldaditos" (little soldiers) resembles the red uniform with yellow trim of the Pavia Regiment, an infantry corps of the Spanish army in the 19th century.
+• Military theory: the orange color of the "soldaditos" recalls the red uniform with yellow trimmings of the Regimiento de Pavía, an infantry corps of the 19th-century Spanish army.
 Cordovan and Sevillian tavern owners would have named the dish due to this visual similarity.

-What is certain is that the dish has been documented in Cordoba since the 19th century and is part of Andalusian culinary heritage, with an obligatory presence in taverns during Holy Week.
+What is certain is that the dish has been documented in Córdoba since the 19th century and is part of Andalusia's culinary heritage, with an obligatory presence in taverns during Holy Week.

 • 500g desalted cod (loins or thick flakes)